The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Miscellaneous/Ecchi.md

 ---
 title: Ecchi
-summary: A NSFW theme pack inspired by Ecchi anime and manga
+summary: Theme pack for Windows 10 and 11 inspired by Ecchi anime and manga
 nav_exclude: true
 permalink: /WindowsThemes/c/nsfw/Miscellaneous/Ecchi
 ---

 ## Ecchi

-A NSFW theme pack for Windows 10 and 11 inspired by Ecchi anime and manga.
+Theme pack for Windows 10 and 11 inspired by Ecchi anime and manga.

+{: .important }
+> {: .opaque }
+> {: .warning }
+> ⚠️ This theme pack contains adult content and is intended for mature audiences only.
+>
+> ℹ️ By downloading and using these themes, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
+The creator of these themes is not responsible for any misuse or inappropriate distribution of the content provided.
+Please use these themes responsibly and respect the rights of others.

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/nsfw/ecchi/-/raw/main/Extras/Preview.bmp)